-The Transportation Safety Board of Canada's air investigators are certified as pilots, aircraft maintenance engineers, air traffic controllers, and airworthiness engineers.
+TSB air investigators come from a variety of backgrounds; they are certified as pilots, aircraft maintenance engineers, air traffic controllers and airworthiness engineers.
 They all have varied and extensive experience in the aviation industry.
-As well as conducting investigations, they participate in national and international government and industry groups to monitor safety trends and communicate safety issues to change agents.
+As well as conducting investigations, our investigators participate in national and international government and industry groups to monitor safety trends and communicate safety issues to change agents.